spotinst/help/src/docs/elastigroup/tutorials/amazon-ecs/create-cluster-roll.md

 After initiating the cluster roll, you can monitor and follow the process in real-time, as well as viewing previous roll processes made.

-Under “Deployments” tab, you will see the details of the Cluster Roll you created in step 1.
+Under `Deployments` tab, you will see the details of the Cluster Roll you created in step 1.

 <img src="/elastigroup/_media/create-cluster-roll_3.png" />